-This isn’t a crash diet or a gimmick.
-It’s a real plan to eat clean, cut carbs, and feel better—one day at a time.
+This isn't a crash diet or a gimmick.
+It's a real plan to eat clean, cut carbs, and feel better, one day at a time.

+This challenge is one of several done-for-you plans in our keto meal plans hub.
 If you're brand new to keto, read What Is the Keto Diet? before starting.

 What Is the 30-Day Keto Challenge?